touchsoft-agroth/trwm/README.md

 The mod uses the WASD keys for various functions.
 I recommend rebinding the camera movement keys to the arrow keys.
 You will not need those with this mod installed.

+## Important
+The drone may appear to move very slow in drone mode.
+This is only a visual issue, but can be resolved by running a proper script that moves the drone once.
+Still unclear why this is needed, but fixing is not the highest priority.

 # Keybinds